In March 2011 I defended my PhD thesis entitled

 can map such database back to an optimized spreadsheet.

-We have implemented the data refinement rules and we constructed
+We have implemented the data refinement roles and we constructed

 Haskell-based tools to manipulate, optimize and refactor Excel-like